WorkplaceX/Framework/Readme.md

 # Framework
-Submodule to create applications based on Angular 2 with server side rendering, ASP.NET Core and SQL.
-Only to be used in connection with
+Framework to create applications based on Angular 2 with server side rendering, ASP.NET Core and MS-SQL.
+This repo contains no business logic.
+Business logic goes into your repo like this:
 * [ApplicationDemo](https://github.com/WorkplaceX/ApplicationDemo)

 ## Folder Structure